CoinFabrik/web3-grant/curated-list-of-vulnerabilities/README.md

 successive calls to the contract may allow the malicious contract to execute a function partially many times, e.g., transfering funds many times but substracting the funds only once.
-We use the ID _reentrancy_ for this vulnerability, the category _Reentrancy_ and assign it a High Severity.
+This vulnerability is of the [Reentrancy Category](#vulnerability-categories) and assign it a High Severity.

 In the context of `ink!` Substrate smart contracts there are controls preventing reentrancy which could be turned off (validly) using the flag